 As a result, EAP-exempt employees must receive their full salary for any workweek in which work is performed, regardless of the number of days or hours worked or the quality of the work product, although there are certain instances in which deductions from pay are permissible.
-For example, employers may make deductions from an exempt employee's pay when an exempt employees misses work for one or more full days for personal reasons or for sickness or disability where the employee does not yet qualify for paid leave or has exhausted all available paid leave under the employer's paid leave policies.
+For example, employers may make deductions from an exempt employee's pay when an exempt employee misses work for one or more full days for personal reasons or for sickness or disability where the employee does not yet qualify for paid leave or has exhausted all available paid leave under the employer's paid leave policies.
 Docking an exempt employee's pay for a partial-day absence, however, would violate the salary basis test and negate the employee's exempt status, resulting in the employer facing potential liability for back overtime pay.
 An employer that regularly practices improper salary deductions may negate not only the exempt status of the employee from whom the improper deduction was made, but also the exempt status of any similarly-situated employees subject to that same policy.

-Executive, Administrative, and Professional Exempt Status: Beginning January 1, 2020, to qualify for the EAP exemption, an employee must meet ALL of the following requirements:
+Executive, Administrative, and Professional Exempt Status: Beginning July 1, 2024, to qualify for the EAP exemption, an employee must meet ALL of the following requirements:

-1. Pursuant to the salary basis test, the employee must be paid a predetermined and fixed salary that is not subject to reduction because of variations in the quality or quantity of work performed.
-The amount of weekly salary paid must be at least \$684 (\$35,568 annually); AND

-2. The employee's job duties must primarily involve executive, administrative, or professional duties as defined by the regulations.
-The tests used for determining whether the duties an employee performs qualify as executive, administrative, or professional are discussed in more detail below.
+- 1. Pursuant to the salary basis test, the employee must be paid a predetermined and fixed salary that is not subject to reduction because of variations in the quality or quantity of work performed.
+The weekly salary paid must be at least \$844 (\$43,888 annually) as of July 1, 2024, and at least \$1,128 (\$58,656 annually) as of January 1, 2025; AND - 2.
+The employee's job duties must primarily involve executive, administrative, or professional duties as defined by the regulations.
+The tests used to determine whether the duties an employee performs qualify as executive, administrative, or professional are discussed in more detail below.